awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add.md

    1. For **IP address**, choose the IP address where you want to send the output\.

    1. For **Port**, choose the port that you want to use when the content is distributed to this output\.
+For more information about ports, see [Output Destinations](destinations.md)\.

    1. For **Stream ID**, enter the stream ID that is set in the Zixi receiver\.
 **Important**